haxsaw/hikaru/docs/hikaru-base.rst

 highlight specific objects to ensure consistency of usage and compliance to standards.

 This catalog is used by the ``find_by_name()`` method, which returns a list of CatalogEntry objects (named tuples) that describe all attributes and their location in the model that satisfy the query arguments to the method.

 The simplest use of this method is to supply a name to find; in this case, ``find_by_name()`` will return every attribute called name wherever it is in the model.
-For example, here is the result when querying for the 'name' attribute against a Pod (p) in one of hikaru's test
+For example, here is the result when querying for the 'name' attribute against a Pod (p) in one of Hikaru's test
 cases:

 .. code:: python